colinwjd/aria2-ariang/README.md

-# aria2-ariang
+# Aria2-AriaNg
-aria2 with airang web ui
+Aria2 with Aira-Ng web UI.

 ## Brief Introduction
 * Use Apline:latest as base image, full image only **18Mb**.